sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 ## Scripts

-A collection of scripts that edit save files rather then using quickcode.
+A collection of scripts that edit save files rather than using quickcode.

 [Death Stranding](Death%20Stranding)